AdriDevelopsThings/ipv6-checker-chrome/README.md

 5. Install

 ## DATA PROTECTION WARNING
-This extension resolves every website you view with the http dns api of cloudflare.
-If you don't want to share all website domains to cloudflare you shouldn't use this extension.
+This extension resolves every domain you visit with the Cloudflare DNS over HTTPS resolver.
+If you don't want to share all domains you visit with Cloudflare you shouldn't use this extension.